One Day Changes Exhibition

 “Thank you for this fantastic exhibition.
 The photos are beautiful and tell a powerful story about war and trauma, but also about resilience and joy in everyday life.”
 A visitor to One Day Changes Exhibition, January 2022

-Visitors to the exhibition are asked to leave a pledge or action that will make a positive difference to the world.
+Visitors to the exhibition were asked to leave a pledge or action that will make a positive difference to the world.